 Is there anything as adorable as a Calico Persian cat?
 These little furballs are just the right mix of cute and sassy, and they always make a statement

-If you’re looking for a Persian, but don’t want one that’s pure white or black, it’s about time to meet the Calico Persian cat.
+If you’re looking for a Persian cat but don’t want one that’s pure white or black, it’s about time to meet the Calico Persian cat.

 History of Calico Persian cat

 The Calico Persian cat is a type of Persian breed.
-In the early days only pure white, brown and black-furred cats were accepted into the breed.
-However, there was a need for more spotted and colored cats to create beautiful works of art when painting the face and dyeing the hair on show cats.
+In the early days, only pure white, brown, and black-furred cats were accepted into the breed.
+However, there was a need for more spotted and colored cats to create beautiful works of art when painting the faces and dyeing the hair on show cats.

 While we don’t know for sure how this cat came into existence, many people believe that it’s related to the albino gene or some other mutation.